lherrera001/developer-website/STYLE_GUIDE.md

 ## Welcome

-The New Relic Developer Site is an open source documentation repository where we encourage contributions from everyone, not just employees of New Relic.
+The Simplify Developer Site is an open source documentation repository where we encourage contributions from everyone, not just employees of Simplify.

 If you’d like to contribute by creating a guide, a technical reference, or general content review this **Style Guide** and our [Contributors Guide](CONTRIBUTING.md) before getting started.

 ## GitHub & Gatsby

-The New Relic Developer Experience Team uses [Github](https://github.com/) and [Gatsby.JS](https://www.gatsbyjs.org/) to:
+The Simplify Developer Experience Team uses [Github](https://github.com/) and [Gatsby.JS](https://www.gatsbyjs.org/) to:

 - accurately maintain our technical reference docs and guides
 - iterate and publish quickly